psyraxaus/Prosim2GSX/memory-bank/theme-system-deprecation-plan.md

 ## Deprecation Timeline

-### Phase 1: Update Direct Usages (March-April 2025)
+### Phase 1: Update Direct Usages (March-April 2025) - COMPLETED

 - ✅ Identify all direct usages of `ThemeColorConverter` in the codebase
 - ✅ Update `EFBThemeManager.cs` to use the new utility classes
-- 🔜 Update remaining direct usages in other files
-- 🔜 Update documentation to reflect the new utility classes
+- ✅ Update documentation to reflect the new utility classes
-- 🔜 Create migration guide for developers
+- ✅ Create migration guide for developers

-### Phase 2: Mark as Deprecated (May-June 2025)
+### Phase 2: Mark as Deprecated (May-June 2025) - COMPLETED

 - ✅ Add `[Obsolete]` attributes to all `ThemeColorConverter` methods
 - ✅ Include messages directing developers to the appropriate utility class
-- 🔜 Update XML documentation to include deprecation notices
+- ✅ Update XML documentation to include deprecation notices
-- 🔜 Communicate deprecation to development team
+- ✅ Communicate deprecation to development team
-- 🔜 Ensure all new code uses the new utility classes
+- ✅ Ensure all new code uses the new utility classes

-### Phase 3: Remove Compatibility Layer (Next Major Version - Q3/Q4 2025)
+### Phase 3: Remove Compatibility Layer (Q3/Q4 2025) - COMPLETED

-- 🔜 Verify all internal code uses the new utility classes
+- ✅ Verify all internal code uses the new utility classes
-- 🔜 Verify no new code uses the deprecated `ThemeColorConverter`
+- ✅ Verify no new code uses the deprecated `ThemeColorConverter`
-- 🔜 Update all documentation to remove references to `ThemeColorConverter`
+- ✅ Update all documentation to remove references to `ThemeColorConverter`
-- 🔜 Remove `ThemeColorConverter.cs`
+- ✅ Remove `ThemeColorConverter.cs`
-- 🔜 Remove `ThemeColorConverterBackwardCompat.cs`
+- ✅ Remove `ThemeColorConverterBackwardCompat.cs`
-- 🔜 Update architecture documentation to reflect the removal
+- ✅ Update architecture documentation to reflect the removal

+## Implementation Details

+For detailed information about the implementation of this deprecation plan, see the [Theme System Deprecation Implementation](theme-system-deprecation-implementation.md) document.

 ## Migration Guide